aldanor/hdf5-rust/README.md

 `hdf5-rs` is known to run on these platforms:

-- Linux (tested on Travis CI)
+- Linux (tested on Travis CI, HDF5 v1.8.4)
-- OS X (tested on Travis CI)
+- OS X (tested on Travis CI, HDF5 v1.8.16)
-- Windows (see below for details; gnu build tested on AppVeyor)
+- Windows (see below for details; gnu build tested on AppVeyor, HDF5 v1.8.15)

 ### Rust

-`hdf5-rs` is tested for all three official release channels:
+`hdf5-rs` is tested for all three official release channels: stable, beta and nightly.

-- stable (1.5.0)
-- beta
-- nightly

 ## Building

+### Conditional compilation

+Build scripts for both `libhdf5-sys` and `hdf5-rs` crates check the actual version of the HDF5 library that they are being linked against, and some functionality may be conditionally enabled or disabled at compile time.
+While this allows supporting multiple versions of HDF5 in a single codebase, this is something the library user should be aware of in case they choose to use the low level FFI bindings.

 ### Linux, OS X